Vitamin B6 During Pregnancy

 - It plays a role in preventing several issues in newborns, including eczema and low birth weight

-How much vitamin B6 you need
+How much vitamin B6 do you need?

 Natural sources of vitamin B6